fbpx

 In what reflects your internal world without demanding anything in return.

-For the collectors I work with, that is the only kind of luxury worth living with.
+For the collectors who recognise it, it is the only kind of luxury worth living with.